-Recently, Plessas has been “utilizing” the Internet to make real craft such as quilt making.
-The process of constructing a quilt feels similar to making a work online and vice versa, each one made from small pieces to form a whole.
-Quilts also historically provide a metaphorical space of discourse for many issues that revolve around the artist’s work such as identity, gender, community and freedom of speech.
-More recently, Plessas has developed an interest in the ambiguous approach of spirituality with technology using sustainable materials and fabrics and obstructing electromagnetic fields.
+Recently I have been “utilizing” the internet to make real craft such as quilt making.
+The process of constructing a quilt feels similar to making work online and vice versa, each one made from small pieces to form a whole.
+Quilts also historically provide a metaphorical space of discourse for many issues that revolve also around my work such as identity, gender, community, freedom of speech but also recently the ambiguous approach of spirituality with technology using materials and fabrics which are sustainable and obstruct electromagnetic fields.

-Plessas creates work for the current time of the internet and the focus of my work is to network the offline with the online in ways that make us understand aspects of both conditions.
-In turn, generating new ways of relating to both.
-For instance, we observe how a physical gathering of people who has only known each other online.
-We see how they react with one other, what works they make, what they won’t do.
-When a website is projected in a real space, we usually observe a solitary object being interacted with in a public space.
-When it is a monument generated through online communication, we understand that cities are just places we “scroll” and “click” through- massive multi-user environments full of precarious information.
-When the artist toggles between a quilt and a website, the boundaries between virtual and tangible materials but also gender and labor stereotypes that are no longer distinct.” -Angelo Plessas, 2018
+I try to make work for the current time of the internet and the focus of my work is to network the offline with the online in ways that make us understand aspects of both conditions and to generate new ways of relating to both.
+When its a gathering of people who know each other online only, we observe how they react with each other, what works they make, what they won’t do.
+When its a website work projected in a real space, we observe a usually solitary internet object interacted with, in a public space.
+When its a monument generated by online communication, we understand that cities are just places we “scroll” and “click” through, massive multi-user environments full of precarious information.
+When I toggle between a quilt and a website, I observe the boundaries among virtual and tangible materials but also gender and labor stereotypes that are no longer distinct.” -Angelo Plessas, 2018

 Plessas recently presented his work in Documenta 14 in Athens and Kassel, curated by Adam Szymzyck (2017) and in “I was Raised by the Internet” at MCA Chicago (2018).